 Entity A has a piece of software that allows it to track unused holidays for each employee and therefore the holiday pay accrual is calculated for each employee.
 As at 31 December 20X1, John Smith has 15 unused holiday days.
-Its annual remuneration amounts to $50,000 + $10,000 state-imposed taxes paid by the employer, giving a total annual cost of remuneration of $60,000.
+His annual remuneration amounts to $50,000 + $10,000 state-imposed taxes paid by the employer.
+This gives a total annual remuneration cost of $60,000.
 An average working year has 250 working days, calculated as all calendar days without weekends and bank holidays, but before allowing for employee holidays.
 Therefore, one working day of John Smith costs $240 ($60,000/250).
 Entity A must also adjust the accrual for the fact that the holidays are non-vesting.
 Entity A estimates, based on past experience, that an average employee leaves the company with 2 unused holiday days.
 Therefore, Entity A recognises (a liability and an expense) a holiday pay accrual amounting to $3,120 ($240 x (15 days – 2 days)).
-Such a calculation is prepared for every employee.
+Such a calculation is prepared for each employee.
 If the holiday pay was vesting, the accrual would be recorded for 15 days (instead of 13 days).

 Profit sharing and bonuses